Kaitannn/GAN-Narrate/README.md

     </div>
   </TD>
   <TD>
     <div> You will be prompted to select .csv input file.
-Please choose the file "SubjectImage.csv".
+Please choose the file "SubjectImage.csv".</div>
   </TD>
 </TR>